-Not only are the giant planets "too close" to their star, many also are in very elliptical orbits (rather than the essentially circular ones in our own system).
-That so many extra-solar systems have a massive planet on a very elliptical orbit does not bode well for the existence of Earth-like planets in these systems.
+Not only are many of the giant exoplanets "too close" to their star, many also are in very elliptical orbits (rather than the essentially circular ones in our own system).
+That many extra-solar systems have a massive planet on a very elliptical orbit does not bode well for the existence of Earth-like planets in these systems.
 As a massive planet sweeps into the inner portion of a star system, it will, over time, disturb the orbit of smaller planets, either ejecting them from the system or causing them to fall into their star.
 Some evidence suggests this fate may have befallen planets in a few of these remote systems.
 A number of the stars with exoplanets are appreciably richer in iron than our Sun.
 One suggestion for why these stars are so iron-rich is that they have swallowed Earth-like planets and vaporized them.
 The iron from the vaporized planet's core then enriches the star, making its spectrum lines of iron stronger.
 This is not the only interpretation, however.
 Perhaps it is easier to make planets in the first place if a star has a higher-than-average concentration of iron.
 Which interpretation is correct?
-We do not yet know.
+We do not yet know, but our rapidly expanding knowledge about exoplanetary systems is beginning to shed light on just how different they may be from our Solar System.